acorg/light-matter/data/README.md

 This file was created on multiple cores on a cluster, where each core processes a subset of the alpha helix substrings.
-Here's how that was set up and run (this assumes you have both the `light/performance/bin` and [dark matter](https://github.com/acorg/dark-matter/) `bin` directories in your shell's `PATH` in order for it to find the commands below):
+Here's how that was set up and run (this assumes you have both the `light/performance/bin` and the [dark matter](https://github.com/acorg/dark-matter/) `bin` directories in your shell's `PATH` in order for it to find the commands below):